 Key features:

-- Omnichannel ticketing: unified workspace that consolidates tickets from email, chat, phone, social media, Slack, and Teams into a single agent interface.
+- Omnichannel ticketing: Unified workspace that consolidates tickets from email, chat, phone, social media, Slack, and Teams into a single agent interface.

-- AI-powered automation: autonomous AI agents handle routine resolutions while AI Copilot assists human agents with intelligent suggestions and knowledge base integration.
+- AI-powered automation: Autonomous AI agents handle routine resolutions while AI Copilot assists human agents with intelligent suggestions and knowledge base integration.

-- Extensive integration ecosystem: over 1,200 prebuilt apps and integrations including Jira, Okta, PagerDuty, and NinjaOne for seamless workflow connectivity.
+- Extensive integration ecosystem: Over 1,200 prebuilt apps and integrations including Jira, Okta, PagerDuty, and NinjaOne for seamless workflow connectivity.

 Pricing: